tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_8.md

 Refactoring aggregates in that sense means leaving the application service layer behavior unchanged.

 The steps that may be followed are:
-- defining new aggregates and eventually creating upgraded version of current aggregates
+- defining new aggregates and eventually creating upgraded versions of current aggregates
 - moving models ownership from old aggregates to new aggregates (or to updated versions of the same aggregates which is the same)
 - creating an upgraded version of the application service layer using the new set of aggregates
 - applying the equivalent tests of the previous service layer to the new one.